Nhi4912/interview/docs/frontend/javascript/fundamentals.md

 ---

 _This comprehensive guide covers essential JavaScript concepts, advanced patterns, and practical implementation problems.
-Practice these concepts thoroughly for frontend interviews at Big Tech companies._
+Practice these concepts thoroughly for frontend interviews at companies companies._